Vaaruni2797/Data-Integration-Project/README.md

 json_file: The path to the input JSON file.
 The json_file is going to be user-provided
 mapping_config: User defined relational schema mapping(config.json).
 db_file: The path to the SQL database file.
+sql_query: Query that user wants to execute (Note: Currently single query is being supported)

 Prerequisites:
 pip install requirements.txt